teacher-analyst/python-api-challenge/README.md

 ## Project Description
 ### Problem
-ata's true power is its ability to definitively answer questions.
+Data's true power is its ability to definitively answer questions.
 So, let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"

 Now, we know what you may be thinking: “That’s obvious.
 It gets hotter.”
 But, if pressed for more information, how would you prove that?